SallyChen1901/EnergyPlus-Intro-Guide/README.md

 EnergyPlus has two different versions for Mac system and Windows.
 Both perform the simulation and would be able to generate outputs.
 However, there're several differences:

-1. Failure in installing IDF-Editor for Mac.
+1. IDF-Editor not available for Mac.
 While being a handy tool to edit EnergyPlus input idf file, the intallation of EnergyPlus on Mac does not contain IDF-Editor.
 Windows version does have this useful tool.

 2. Less output files for Mac.
 Some files cannot be generated from the simulation on a Mac EnergyPlus.
 For example:
    - .svg drawing file: contains diagram of HVAC system;